What is biblical hope? Is it the “wishing and hoping” kind of hope? And what about eternal security? Can a believer lose his salvation?

-He also says that God has predestined us to be like Christ.
-If we are truly saved, God is working in our lives to make us more like His Son, and sometimes He uses tests and trials and difficult people to do that.
+In verse 29 He says that God has predestined us to be like Christ.
+If we are truly saved, God is working in our lives to make us more like His Son, and sometimes, He uses tests and trials and difficult people to do that.
 Instead, of murmuring and complaining we need to see it as God’s hand molding and shaping us.

-But God’s promises in these verses doesn’t end there.
+But God’s promises in this chapter don’t end there.

-Then he says, “whom He called, these He also justified; and whom He justified, these He also glorified.”
+Then he says, “whom He called, these He also justified; and whom He justified, these He also glorified” (vs. 30).
 We won’t be glorified until we get to heaven.
 That means if He called us and justified us (made us right with Him), He will glorify us.
 We will not lose our salvation somewhere along the line!
 What a great promise of our eternal security!

 If that’s not enough and to be sure we get it, Paul asks the question:

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?” (v.
 36).